DebanjanMukherjee22/Netflix-UI-Clone/README.md

 # Netflix-UI-Clone
-Here’s a sample README file for a Netflix UI Clone project:

 ---

-# Netflix UI Clone

 Welcome to the **Netflix UI Clone** project!
 This project is a front-end replica of the Netflix user interface, built for educational purposes to demonstrate skills in web development using modern technologies.